Install Munin on CentOS 7

 # systemctl restart httpd

 Congratulations.
-You have successfully installed Munin on your CentOS 7 VPS.
+You have successfully installed Munin on CentOS 7.
 Now open your favorite web browser and navigate to: http://your_server_IP/munin and enter the logging credentials that you’ve just set using the htpasswd utility.

 Below are some of the graph snapshots we took from Munin that monitors our idle Linux VPS.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Munin for you.
+Of course you don’t have to install Munin on CentOS 7, if you use one of our Ultra-Fast CentOS 7 VPS Hosting services, in which case you can simply ask our expert Linux admins to install Munin on CentOS 7, for you.
 They are available 24×7 and will take care of your request immediately.